MSID—International Development in Thailand

 Application Review Process

 After your application checklist is complete, your application is reviewed by our program team.
 You will be notified of an acceptance decision by email.
 If accepted, you will be assigned an acceptance checklist, which you will complete to confirm your participation in the program.
 If you decide not to continue with the application process, log into the online application system and submit a Cancel Request.

 You will need a passport to enter and exit Thailand.
 Your passport must be valid for the entire duration of your program.
 If you have not already obtained your passport, apply for one immediately.
 Information about applying for a passport can be found on the US Department of State's website.

-It is important to note that your student visa will only allow you to enter on the official program start date and stay only an additional 7 days after the official program end date.
+It is important to note that your student visa will only allow you to stay only an additional 7 days after the official program end date.